Vol. 12 No. 3 (2023): in press

 Abstract

-Food loss is a critical issue in Africa and is mostly limited to quantity loss.
-Economic losses are likely to be larger but widely ignored.
-Regarding ruminant-related losses, the optimal harvest point remains difficult to identify.
-Focusing on Sahelian (agro)pastoral systems with stakeholders operating in a shock-prone environment, our paper explains how critical the actor behaviours are and addresses economic losses on live-animal transactions while fully integrating market behaviors which, should be incorporated in the analysis.
-Mitigation costs being illusory in such contexts, our findings pioneer a loss reduction approach supported by an appropriate optimization program tested on primary data collected from 202 (agro)pastoral households in Senegal.
+Food loss is a critical issue in Africa, but investigation has mainly been limited to quantity loss.
+Economic losses are likely to be more significant but are widely ignored.
+Regarding ruminant-related losses, it remains challenging to identify the optimal harvest point.
+Focusing on Sahelian agropastoral systems, where stakeholders operate in a shock-prone environment, our paper explains how critical actor behaviour is, and it addresses economic losses on live-animal transactions while integrating market behaviours into the analysis.
+Loss elimination being illusory in such a context, our findings pioneer a loss reduction approach that is supported by an appropriate optimisation programme tested on primary data collected from 202 agropastoral households in Senegal.